 Midwest National Parks Begin to Reopen

-Are you ready to get out of the house and hit the trails?
-National parks are increasing access and services, but visitor centers remain closed, and social distancing will be enforced.
+Are you ready to hit the trails this summer?
+National parks are increasing access and services, but many buildings remain closed, and social distancing will be enforced.

 As nationwide restrictions related to the coronavirus pandemic begin to ease, the National Park Service is also starting to phase in access.